ChloeAdcock/WinePairing/README.md

     * Change the datasource URL in application.properties to the RDS endpoint
     * Run docker.sh
 4. Create snapshot of the back-end instance
-5. Create an AMI of the snapshot
+5. Create an AMI of the back-end snapshot
 6. Create a launch configuration from the back-end AMI
-7. Create an auto-scaling group from the launch configuration
+7. Create an auto-scaling group from the back-end launch configuration
-    * Set the initial number of instances
+    * Set the initial number of instances to 1
     * Set the minimum number of instances to 1 and the maximum to 2
     * Set the target CPU utilisation to 50 with 120 seconds to warm up after scaling
     * Disable scale-in